 This post was written in partnership with TravelSupermarket.com.

-Whilst any list of ‘must see’ places can only ever be subjective and open for debate, the following 10 must see destinations are certainly up there with the finest Europe has to offer.
+While any list of ‘must-see' places can only ever be subjective and open for debate, the following ten must-see destinations are certainly up there with the most exceptional Europe has to offer.

-A visit to the ruins of Pompei in the south of Italy is a truly moving experience.
+A visit to the ruins of Pompei in the south of Italy is a genuinely moving experience.

 Preserved beneath layers of volcanic ash, the everyday life of the city's inhabitants in the 1st century AD is there for all to see.

 Disaster struck in AD79 when the volcano exploded, and as well as the ruins of houses, shops, and temples are the bodies of people who tried to flee the onslaught in vain.

 Still, in Italy but much further north, the popular city break destination of Venice is sadly under threat.